 USA Inc. is competing with other countries in a global economy.
 The CEO's mandate is the socioeconomic prosperity of

 her/his country.
-If the management team cannot meet their stated-objectives in their 4 years-term, then they should be
+If the leadership team cannot meet their stated-objectives in their 4-years term, then they should be

 replaced.
-To help manage U.S. government policies better, it would not be a bad idea to consider the following:
+To help manage U.S. Government policies better, it is worth to considering the following:

-• Provide executive financial/political performance incentives and penalties tied to the complete set of
+• Provide financial/political performance incentives and penalties tied to the complete set of socioeconomic

-socioeconomic performance metrics.
-This will ensure tying of the elected officials interest to public interest versus
+performance measures.
+This will ensure tying of the interest of the elected officials to public interest as opposed to

-• Establish better technical qualification and standards for the separation of duties and eliminating conflict of
+• Establish better governing standards for the separation of duties to eliminate the conflict of interest

-• Institute a new format of an annual status report to the American public with far more details and socioeconomic
+• Institute a new format of an annual status report to the American public with far more details showing the

-Although it maybe too much and too early for the implementation of those reforms, it’s worth stating them for future
+Although it maybe too much and too early for the implementation of the above mentioned reforms, they are worth stating

-intellectuals and leaders.
-In my opinion such reforms will better inform and educate the public and will promote more
+for future intellectuals and leaders.
+In my opinion, such reforms would better inform and educate the public and would